 Simon is a Board member of Sociology of Culture Research Network of the European Sociological Association.
 He is an Associate Editorial Board member of Sociological Research Online and on the Steering Committee for a Leverhulme Trust-funded International Network, entitled 'Evaluating Methods of Aesthetic Enquiry Across Disciplines', 2015-2018.

-Simon has been appointed the Editor-in-Chief of Journal of Cultural Analysis and Social Change from 2018.
+Simon has been the Editor-in-Chief of Journal of Cultural Analysis and Social Change since 2018.